LimeChain/Rock-Node/docs/backfill/design-doc.md

 The plugin is designed to be self-healing and operate without manual intervention.

-- **Peer Unavailability**: If a peer is down or unreachable, the plugin logs the error and immediately tries the next peer in the configured list.
+**Peer Unavailability**: If a peer is down or unreachable, the plugin logs the error and immediately tries the next peer in the configured list.

-- **Mid-Stream Disconnection**:
+**Mid-Stream Disconnection**:

-  - In GapFill mode, the failure is contained to a small batch.
+- **GapFill mode**: The failure is contained to a small batch.
 The partially filled gap will be smaller on the next cycle, and the process resumes automatically.
-  - In Continuous mode, a disconnection triggers the main loop to restart.
+- **Continuous mode**: A disconnection triggers the main loop to restart.
 It re-queries the database for the last block it successfully persisted and starts a new stream from that point forward, ensuring no data is lost or duplicated.

-- **Idempotency**: The database is the single source of truth for progress.
+**Idempotency**: The database is the single source of truth for progress.
 The plugin does not maintain in-memory counters of its progress, making it resilient to crashes and restarts.
 The `BlockWriter` is the ultimate gatekeeper, preventing duplicate writes.

+---

+## 6. Observability

+### 6.1 Metrics

+- **`rocknode_backfill_gaps_found_total`**: A Counter for the total number of block gaps detected by the GapFill mode.
+- **`rocknode_backfill_blocks_fetched_total`**: A Counter for the total number of blocks successfully fetched from peers.
+  - Labels: `mode` ("GapFill", "Continuous")
+- **`rocknode_backfill_peer_connection_attempts_total`**: A Counter for connection attempts to peers.
+  - Labels: `peer_address`, `outcome` ("success", "failure")
+- **`rocknode_backfill_stream_duration_seconds`**: A Histogram measuring the duration of a backfill stream from a single peer.
+  - Labels: `peer_address`, `mode`
+- **`rocknode_backfill_active_streams`**: A Gauge indicating the number of currently active backfill streams.
+- **`rocknode_backfill_latest_continuous_block`**: A Gauge showing the latest block number fetched in Continuous mode.

+### 6.2 Logging

+- **INFO**: Plugin startup, mode selection, and successful completion of major tasks (e.g., filling a gap).
+- **WARN**: Non-fatal issues, such as failing to connect to a peer and trying the next one.
+- **ERROR**: Critical failures that prevent a backfill cycle from running, such as database errors.